Scientific Name

 How to Grow and Care

-Gasteria are often grouped with Haworthia because the plants have similar cultural requirements.
-Both are attractive, small succulents that can tolerate somewhat more shade than many succulents, which makes them more suitable as houseplants.
-Gasteria are susceptible to fungal infections, which usually appear as black spots on the leaves.
-These are the result of too much humidity or water on the leaves, but they should not spread too quickly.
-Gasteria have a natural defense mechanism against such fungal attacks and attack the invading organism and seal off the wounded spot.
-In general, any place where Haworthia and Aloe thrive will be hospitable to a Gasteria.
+Gasterias are often grouped with Haworthia because the plants have similar cultural requirements.
+Both are attractive small succulents that can tolerate more shade than many, making them more suitable as houseplants.
+Gasterias are susceptible to fungal infections, which usually appear as black spots on the leaves.
+These result from too much humidity or water on the leaves, but they should not spread too quickly.
+Gasterias have a natural defense mechanism against fungal attacks, attack the invading organism, and seal off the wounded spot.
+Generally, any place where Haworthia and Aloe thrive will be hospitable to a Gasteria.

 Links